Comments from Agency Partners

 Interns volunteer full-time for eight weeks of supervised work with agencies that serve impoverished communities.
 Students qualify for placements through a competitive process requiring a written application and campus interview.

 Working 35-40 hours per week during June and July, students will need mature supervision to provide structure and mentoring.
 Agency supervisors provide meaningful tasks that allow students substantive interaction with the clients, the community and staff.
 Additionally, the tools necessary to do the work (such as a desk and computer) must be provided.
 When on-the-job driving is required or requested, the agency must reimburses expenses.
+Students can work evening and weekends, if needed.
+However, they must either receive a ride home or travel home prior to dark.

 We cannot guarantee an intern every summer.
 Once a placement is made, the agency conducts a phone interview with the student and confirms a positive match.
 On the rare occasions the student or agency mentor determine it’s not a good match, SHECP assigns the student to an alternate placement.